Strauman/travis-latexbuild/README.md

 # Setup:

-1. In your main git repo root add this [.travis.yml](https://github.com/Strauman/travis-latexbuild/blob/master/.travis.yml)
+1. In your main git repo root add this [.travis.yml](https://github.com/Strauman/travis-latexbuild/blob/master/.travis.yml), or if you don't use the `travis-texbuild.sh` you can use this [.travis.yml](https://github.com/Strauman/travis-latexbuild/blob/master/quickstart/.travis.yml).
-2. In your main git repo root make a directory called `.travis`
-3. Copy the [`tex-config-example.ini`](https://github.com/Strauman/travis-latexbuild/blob/master/tex-config-example.ini) to `.travis/tex-config.ini`.
-    Docs for the config is found further down in this readme.
+    Docs for the configuration options in your `.travis.yml` is found further down in this readme.
 4. Add the [`travis-texbuild.sh`](https://github.com/Strauman/travis-latexbuild/blob/master/travis-texbuild.sh) to `.travis/travis-texbuild.sh` directory you just created (this file is pushing the branch.
 You can omit it if you don't want to push the `travis-BUILDNO`-branch to your repos.
 5.  **If you want the push-branch or push-release functionality, do the following**
     1. Go to  [github personal access tokens](https://github.com/settings/tokens) and generate a new token